Cheque fraud: Cheque kiting

 Cheque kiting full refers to use of the float to take advantage and delay the notice of non-existent funds.

 Embezzlement

 While some cheque kiters fully intend to bring their accounts into good standing, others, often known as paper hangers, have pure fraud in mind, attempting to "take the money and run."

 Bad cheque writing

 A cheque is written to a merchant or other recipient, hoping the recipient will not suspect that the cheque will not clear.
 The buyer will then take possession of the cash, goods, or services purchased with the cheque, and will hope the recipient will not take action or will do so in vain.

-Check Conversion
+Cheque conversion

-A cheque is endorsed by a non payee of the check and then cashed or deposited fraudulently.
-The non payee will then have cash free and clear, and will hope the true recipient will not find out until much later.
+A cheque is endorsed by a non-payee of the cheque and then cashed or deposited fraudulently.
+The non-payee will then have cash free and clear, and will hope the true recipient will not find out until much later.